-The AMSA-Doris Duke Foundation Racial Equity in Clinical Equations Civic Science Fellow is a unique position for an AMSA medical student member to spend a year augmenting their formal medical training with the opportunity to delve deeply into critical issues related to racial equity in clinical equations.
-The Racial Equity in Clinical Equations Civic Science Fellow serves multiple roles at the American Medical Student Association while working closely with AMSA staff and national leaders to enhance educational programming and advocacy initiatives throughout the organization that can influence research practice.
+The AMSA-Doris Duke Foundation Racial Equity in Clinical Equations Civic Science Fellow is a unique position for an AMSA medical student member to spend 18 months augmenting their formal medical training with the opportunity to delve deeply into critical issues related to racial equity in clinical equations.
+The Racial Equity in Clinical Equations Civic Science Fellow serves multiple roles at the American Medical Student Association while working closely with staff and national leaders to enhance awareness and action through educational programming, and advocacy initiatives throughout the organization that can influence research practice.

-In terms of the experiential education offered, the Racial Equity in Clinical Equations Civic Science Fellow will benefit from providing leadership and contributing to the strategic direction on several areas within the organization.
-The objectives include learning and refining the fellow’s skills in grassroots organizing, leadership development, strategic planning, and advocacy.
+In terms of the experiential education offered, the Racial Equity in Clinical Equations Civic Science Fellow will benefit from providing leadership and contributing to the strategic direction on a number of areas within the organization.
+The objectives of the fellowship include learning and refining the fellow’s skills in grassroots organizing, leadership development, strategic planning, and advocacy.

 The Doris Duke Foundation came into existence in 1996 in accordance with the testament of Doris Duke and its mission “to build a more creative, equitable and sustainable future by investing in artists and the performing arts, environmental conservation, medical research, child well-being and greater mutual understanding among diverse communities.”